AbdullahO/tspdb/installation.md

 ```
 This step uses pg_config to find out where PostgreSQL stores its extension files, if you have another installation of Postgres, this might not work.
 If it does not, copy the .control and the .sql files into the share/extension directory of your PostgreSQL installation.

-5- run postgreSQL using the command (specify the appropriate user name and database as needed):
+5- run PostgreSQL using the command (specify the appropriate user name and database as needed):
 ``` sh
 psql -U postgres
 ```